7 Tips to Improve your SEO Today

 The best-performing content today tends to be built around keyword groups.
 Where possible, these would contain a list of keywords much longer than any you might have used before.
 Instead of using just three or four keywords on multiple occasions, aim to use as many relevant keywords as possible, and don’t focus on reusing them.
 They should have a range in volume from high to low in order to attract customers from different parts of the sales funnel.

-3. Neglecting the Nitty-Gritty
+3. Don't Neglect the Nitty-Gritty

 Optimized title tags, URLs, H-tags, alt-text and anchor text are a few areas that often get overlooked once a site starts ranking and bringing in customers.
 Title tags should fit within 70 characters so as not to get snipped on the SERPs (search engine ranking pages).
 They should contain a primary keyword, your brand, and all follow the same structure – it simply looks more professional and can become a way of people recognizing your brand.